salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # flagDescriptions.option

-Value is a single choice out of a pre-defined list of string values.
+Value is a choice out of a pre-defined list of string values.
 You will then be asked for the list of allowed values.

 # flagDescriptions.integer